 When you eat slower, you get to thoroughly taste your food and you’ll surely stop when you realize you’re full.

 Note that food is not just your fuel, it’s also your enjoyment, so savor every bite.

 You might think that there are no healthy recipes for weight loss on a budget.

-Crackers, pretzels, apple or banana with peanut butter, they are all healthy college snacks, affordable and good alternative to ice cream, fries, and burgers.
+Crackers, pretzels, apples, or bananas with peanut butter, are all healthy college snacks, affordable and good alternatives to ice cream, fries, and burgers.

 Yet another alternative to exercise.
 Around the campus.
 Around the neighborhood.

 See and enjoy your surroundings.
 Once it becomes a habit, you’ll be surprised that you’re unknowingly but healthily losing weight.